Agaricus macrosporus

-Agaricus macrosporus is a rare, edible mushroom found from June at wood fringes and in meadows.
+Agaricus macrosporus is a species of fungus.

 Description

 The white cap is hemispherical and white when young, but later flattens out up to 25 cm in diameter and becomes yellowish or tan.
 Its flesh is very thick.
 The gills are pinkish grey when young, and become brown with age.
-The spores measure 12 by 6 μm and are purplish-brown and almond-shaped.
 The stem is strong and thick, with a broad ring.
 It may measure 8 to 12 cm in height and up to 3 cm in diameter.

 The flesh is white with a mild taste and a smell of aniseed, turning slowly orange when cut.
+The spores measure 12 by 6 μm and are purplish-brown and almond-shaped.

 Similar species

-It is possible to confuse this mushroom with dangerous amanitas such as A. phalloides and A. pantherina.
+It is possible to confuse this mushroom with dangerous Amanitas such as A. phalloides and A. pantherina.

 Agaricus excellens differs by its taller and slimmer stipe which is striped lengthwise.
 Agaricus augustus does not have the pure white cap in young specimens.

+Distribution and habitat

+The species is rare and found from June at wood fringes and in meadows.